purescript/documentation/Differences-from-Haskell.md

   ...
 ```

-Overlapping instances are still disallowed, like in Haskell; instance names are there to help the readability of compiled JavaScript.
+Overlapping instances are still disallowed, like in Haskell.
+The instance names are used to help the readability of compiled JavaScript.

 ### Default members